reasonwithoutrestraint/site/Original/My moral understanding.md

 2. Must explain epistemic access.
 3. Must explain rationality of normative facts.

-Some purposes of normative judgments:
+`What are the truth conditions of normative claims?`

 - Non-cognitive (pre-reflective normative judgments; not true or false; but can be justified - see below):
     - *Expressive*: When S says "A should X", S expresses a pro-attitude towards A doing X. "Yay to giving to charity!"
     - *Emotive*: When S says "A should X", S tries to persuade others to hold a pro-attitude towards A doing X.
     - *Imperative*: When S says "A should X", S issues a command for A to do X. "Give to charity!"
 - Cognitive (post-reflective normative judgments; these can be true or false; and these can *justify* non-cognitive normative judgments):
     - *Dispositional*: When S says "X is P (for A)", S is saying that X tends to provoke a particular attitude (for A).
+Truth conditions depend on the agent(s).
     - *Ideal Dispositional*: When S says "X is P (for A)", S is saying that X would provoke a particular attitude (for A) under idealized circumstances (full information, full rationality, sufficient reflection, etc.).
+Truth conditions depend on the idealized agent(s).
     - *Constituitive*: When S says "A should fear X", this is saying X is the way that "fear" characterizes it.
-Maybe similar remarks for blame, shame, etc.
+Maybe similar remarks for blame, shame, etc. Truth conditions depend on the nature of the response.
-    - *Constructivist*: When S says "A should X", S expresses a belief that S has reason to X on the basis of particular sorts of considerations, e.g. X is entailed by A's interests, X is entailed by considerations of morality, by considerations of ettiquette, etc.
+    - *Constructivist*: When S says "A should X", S expresses a belief that S has reason to X on the basis of particular sorts of considerations, e.g. X is entailed by A's interests, X is entailed by considerations of morality, by considerations of ettiquette, etc. Truth conditions depend on the purpose of the constructed normative system.
     - *Non-natural*: When S says "A should X", this references a non-natural concept of "should" (or justification, appropriateness, etc.) that cannot be reduced to natural, non-normative terms.
+Truth conditions depend on some ontologically strange property/relation (that must be apprehended by some strange epistemic faculty like intuition).

 Cognitivism: The assertion "P" (where P is a proposition) is accepted as cognitive; an agent *believes* P. It also seems that "P is credible" is a belief; an agent *believes* that P is credible.
 This seems to be the case.
 That is, it seems that "we have reason to believe P" is a cognitive expression.
 If so, then it should also follow that "P is good" is a cognitive expression.
 "P is good" can be formulated as "we have reason to promote/desire P".
 But if "we have reason to believe P" is cognitive, then it seems that "we have reason to promote/desire P" is also cognitive.
 In both cases, the speaker is asserting that we have reason to have certain response; the only difference is the particular response that we have reason to have, but this is a difference in content rather than form.
 Thus, it should not detract from its cognitive status.